General Biosecurity Duty

 Landholders, industry and the community play a vital role in the prevention of biosecurity emergencies in Tasmania.

-Visit the Biosecurity Tasmania website to find out more about how you can meet your GBD.
+Find out more about how you can meet your GBD.

 Good biosecurity practises can help prevent pest and disease incursions on your property.
 Almost anything moved onto your property can be a potential source of pests and diseases for livestock and plants.
 Monitor animals or plant materials that enter the property, as well as sources of water, feed and fertiliser.